One thing that is always a struggle for college students is the cost buying textbooks.

 By waiting a few weeks into the semester, and finding out if the textbook is really necessary, students can save tons of beer money on the textbooks they don't buy.

-College libraries almost all have the required textbooks ready to be borrowed by students.
+Nearly all university libraries have the required textbooks, just waiting to be borrowed by students.

 This tip can be combined with the previous one if you know you'll only need the textbook for a week or so during the semester.